Alesis command mesh kit

 - Both kick and the cymbals come with a foot pedal.

-There are only three kits by Alesis that feature all-mesh pads, and the Command Mesh Kit is one of them.
+There are only three preset kits by this company that feature all-mesh heads, and the set is one of them.
 The other two include the Surge and the premium offering, Strike.

 All the pads on the snare and toms are dual-zone.
 That means you can give separate sounds to the head and rim of these pads.
 With this, you get eight or so varying voices, before including other instruments.